Menu

 If a decision is challenged because of interference with a person’s rights, the court can make a declaration of such rights.

-A declaration is a judgment of the court that presents a binding ruling of the rights or other legal relations of the parties.
+A declaration is a judgement of the court that presents a binding ruling of the rights or other legal relations of the parties.
 For example, in environmental law cases, very often a person’s land or property rights could be questioned.
-With such declaration in a specific case, these rights in any further decision-making processes are unequivocal, i.e. cannot be objected.
+With such declarations in a specific case, these rights in any further decision-making processes are unequivocal, i.e. cannot be objected.

 Remediation/Clean up

 When environmental degradation or a health threat is detected, the reviewing body can sometimes order a remediation or restitution of the site.
-It could mean the removal of pollution or contaminants from environmental media such as soil, groundwater, sediment, or surface water.
+This could mean the removal of pollution or contaminants from the environmental media, that is the soil, groundwater, sediment, or surface water, etc.

-The clean-up of the site could be ordered to the permit/licence holder or a public body.
+The clean-up of the site could be ordered to be done by the permit/licence holder or a public body.

-Under the polluter-pays principle, which is the underlying principle in all international agreements and has also been adopted by some national legal systems, the costs for the restitution of any environmental damage should be the burden of the one causing it.
+Under the ‘polluter-pays’ principle, which is the underlying principle in all international agreements and has been also embraced by some national legal systems, the costs for the restitution of any environmental damage should be the burden of the one causing it.

-Yet, very often the reviewing body’s competence is limited to only a review of the decision/permit.
-So, that is why usually these actions are ordered in a tort or civil/criminal proceeding.
+Yet, often the reviewing body’s competence is limited to only a review of the decision/permit.
+That is why usually these actions are ordered in a tort or civil/criminal proceeding, where the court has competency to order such.

 Compensation

-When the reviewing body has recognized that the complaining party or the environment has suffered damages or injuries, a compensation of the damages can be ordered.
+When the reviewing body has recognized that the complaining party or the environment has suffered damage or injuries, compensation in the form of damages can be ordered.

-Very often reviewing bodies do not have these competences, so compensation is ordered in civil claims.
+Very often reviewing bodies do not have these competences, so compensation is ordered in civil claims by the court.

-When a complaining party suffered damages, usually monetary damages are paid off.
+When a complaining party has suffered damages, usually monetary damages are ordered to compensate for the injury/damage sustained.
 However, when environmental damage has been done of a greater significance, compensation can also be a provision of positive environmental measures to correct, balance or otherwise make up for the loss of environmental resources.
-That could mean, for example, recreating the same kind of natural asset that was affected.
+That could mean, for example, compensation to recreate the same kind of natural asset that was affected.

 In the Sterlites Industries case (2013), the National Green Court of India found that one of the largest copper smelter plants was operating without a valid renewal of its environmental permit.
 When assessing the company’s liability to pay damages (that is, for damage caused to the environment during the 15 years it operated without a valid environmental permit), it reviewed the company’s annual report, and determined that 10% of the profit before depreciation, interest and taxes had to be paid as compensation, which amounted to INR1 billion.